JazzMaster/LazGFX/README.md

 This unit uses **modified** JEDI headers.

-While the C Syntax is correct when utilizing SDL, the PASCAL needed some adjustment.
+While the "C Syntax" is correct when utilizing SDL, the PASCAL needed some adjustment.
 It makes more sense to use similar syntax, if possible.
-Why this wasnt corrected and the patches released is beyond me- quite frankly thats BULLSHIT!
+Why this wasnt corrected and the patches released is beyond me-

-        "If its half-assed, its as good as NEVER DONE."

--A US Navy Chief

 ### What is it, what does it do?

 Its a GRAPHICS MODE "Canvas", not unlike TCanvas.
 You draw with it.
-There is a reason Im redoing this.
+(There is a reason Im redoing this.)

 Windows uses its own internal Canvas Routines (not the whole BGI) for those hdd pie charts, for example...